sparkflows/sparkflows-docs/docs/azure/admin-guide/access-and-reload.rst

 Reload Sample Projects
 -------
-Fire Insights by default comes with sample projects that can be reloaded in Fire Insights application.
+Sparkflows by default comes with sample projects that can be reloaded in Sparkflows application.

 For detailed information, `click here. <https://docs.sparkflows.io/en/latest/installation/installation/load-sample-projects.html>`_